Chapter 24:

 Baby Magic 101

-The second week of teaching drifted by in an oddly gentle magical blur.
 Mutsuki had begun to understand each student’s patterns, their mischief, their sensitivities, their bursts of power.
 Though yokai would always be unpredictable, he found he could usually tell when Mon’s hat would burp, when Akashi’s ears would pop out, when Meow’s bad luck was about to roll like a storm cloud.

-After confirming the children could safely be around humans, Maria approved the next stage: relocating the class above ground into the newly restored shrine building.
+After confirming the children could safely be amongst humans, Maria approved the next stage: relocating the class above ground into the newly restored shrine building.
 Brighter, warmer, less dungeon-like and more “conducive to learning”, in Mutsuki’s words.

 ‘Week three… ‘’geographical magic sources and ley line theory’’…’ he muttered.
 ‘Right.
 Because six-year-olds definitely need geomancy.’